Kong/httpsnippet/README.md

 ## Documentation

-At the heart of this module is the [HAR Request object](http://www.softwareishard.com/blog/har-12-spec/#request) as the http request description format, please review some of the sample JSON HAR Request objects in [test fixtures](/test/fixtures), or read the [HAR Docs](http://www.softwareishard.com/blog/har-12-spec/#request) for more details.
+At the heart of this module is the [HAR Request object](http://www.softwareishard.com/blog/har-12-spec/#request) as the http request description format, please review some of the sample JSON HAR Request objects in [test fixtures](/test/fixtures/requests), or read the [HAR Docs](http://www.softwareishard.com/blog/har-12-spec/#request) for more details.

 ### Output Targets

-output [targets](/src/targets) are simple modules that expose a constructor *(which handles the transformation)* and a utility `info` method
+output [targets](/src/targets) are simple modules that expose a constructor *(which handles the transformation)* and a meta `info` property.

 ```js
 module.exports = function (opts) {